Aswintechie/pr-review-checker/README.md

 - 🔗 GitHub API for PR and CODEOWNERS data
 - 🎨 Modern CSS techniques for beautiful UI
 - 🔍 Minimatch library for glob pattern matching
-- 🚀 Vercel for hosting and deployment
+- 🚀 VPS server for production hosting
+- 🔧 Vercel for PR branch previews
 - 🤖 Cursor AI for development assistance

 ---